We are building the community to win `.agent` so the agentic web stays open to everyone.

 Cloud and robotic fleets

-Coordinated agents managing warehouses, mobility, and robotics with portable, inspectable identities.
+Coordinated agents managing warehouses, mobility, and robotics with clear, inspectable identities.

 Distributed surnames